 Look at trends and what's new

 I am always looking at fitness trends.
 I am very busy on Instagram and I will look at what's going on and always try to hook onto something that catches peoples' imaginations and think about how to bring it into a class.

 Update your offering and classes to incorporate what your clients have at home

 I try to never do the same thing twice, so even if you're doing the same weekly class, you can package it differently.
 People are limited to what they have at home, so online we use just dumbbells or do equipment free.
 It's all about thinking outside the box and keeping things fresh.
-In face to face classes people enjoy a planned out programme, whereas online you have to tweak it, change it and avoid it being same-y.
+In face to face classes, people enjoy a planned programme, whereas online you have to tweak it, change it and avoid it being same.
 Even changing the music helps keep it fresh.